wso2/docs-is/en/docs/deploy/configure-user-stores.md

 ## Secondary userstore(s) (Optional)

-Any number of secondary userstores can be easily set up for your system.
-These userstores are specific to the created tenant, and they are not shared among multiple tenants.
-You can use the management console to create secondary userstores or you can create them manually.
-These will be stored in an xml file with the configurations corresponding to the secondary userstore.
+You can easily set up any number of secondary user stores for your system.
+These user stores are specific to the created tenant and are not shared among multiple tenants.
+You can use the management console to create secondary user stores or manually create them.
+These will be stored in an XML file with the configurations corresponding to the secondary store.

 Learn more on how to [configure a secondary userstore]({{base_path}}/deploy/configure-secondary-user-stores)